 We’re waiting to find out whether Grayson’s Art Club will return in 2022.
 The first two series were very popular, so we’re hoping that Grayson’s Art Club will return for a third series in 2022.
 Watch this space!

 The Grayson Perry art club programme is filmed in Grayson Perry’s art studio in a residential area of Islington, London.
 It’s an airy, welcoming space and it’s where you’ll find Grayson’s charming cat, Kev (who you might recognise from series one!).

 Where is the Grayson Perry exhibition?

-The Grayson’s Art Club 2021 exhibition will be held at the Manchester Art Gallery after Monday 17 May, depending on the Covid restrictions at that time.
+The Grayson’s Art Club 2021 exhibition is currently being held at the Manchester Art Gallery after Monday 17th May.
 The 2020 exhibition was sadly cancelled due to the second lockdown in November.

 What is Grayson’s Art Club about?